StackStorm/st2-docker/README.md

   ```

 The action takes a single parameter `name`, which as we can see above,
 defaults to 'dude' if `name` is not specified.
-If we specify a name, then
+If we specify a value for
-as expected, the value is found in `stdout`.
+`name`, then as expected, the value is found in `stdout`.

   ```
   root@aff39eda0bdd:/# st2 run examples.hello name=Stanley